toybreaker/jeancouteau/_articles/upcoming-ramadan-upholding-tolerance.md

 The main change is in demographics.
 Non-Balinese migrant workers are settling in Bali in ever-rising numbers.

-Not only do they give job competition an ethno-religious hue, but also more seriously, some of them bring along a narrow interpretation of the holy texts, that tend to reinforce socio-religious identity and thus increasingly separate Muslims from their Balinese brothers.
+Not only do they give job competition an ethno - religious hue, but also more seriously, some of them bring along a narrow interpretation of the holy texts, that tend to reinforce socio-religious identity and thus increasingly separate Muslims from their Balinese brothers.

 For example, it was relatively common until twenty years ago to perform Balinese dances on such occasions as Muslim circumcisions and weddings.